 ANCHORAGE, Alaska (AP) — The Latest on the Iditarod Trail Sled Dog Race (all times local):

-Reigning champion Dallas Seavey held the lead Wednesday morning in the Iditarod Trail Sled Dog Race.
+A veteran musher has taken the lead in the Iditarod Trail Sled Dog Race.

 Four-time champion Jeff King of Denali Park surged out of the checkpoint at the former town of Cripple early Thursday after a four-hour rest.
 It is the fifth day of the 1,000-mile race to Nome.

 Four other mushers also have reached the checkpoint and may be taking their mandatory 24-hour rests.
 King has not taken that layover yet.